-Medicare FWA, SNP Model of Care and
+Medicare FWA, General Compliance and SNP Model of Care Training, and Medicare Marketing Guidelines

 In accordance with Centers for Medicare and Medicaid Services (CMS) regulations, Medicare Advantage organizations (MAOs) are required to establish, implement and ensure that all first-tier, downstream and related entities (FDRs) have taken and reviewed the following trainings and educational materials:

-FWA Training Requirements
+FWA and General Compliance Training Requirements

-Most of Health Net’s participating providers, or first-tier, downstream and related entities (FDRs), are deemed to have met the FWA training and education requirements due to their enrollment in Medicare Parts A or B, or have accreditation as a supplier of durable medical equipment, prosthetics, orthotics, and supplies (DME-POS).
-Therefore, this communication is directed to participating physician groups (PPGs), independent practice associations (IPAs) and medical groups and their employees.
+Delegated PPGs, IPAs, and medical groups that can provide evidence that they are deemed to have met the FWA training and education requirements due to their enrollment in Medicare Parts A or B, or have accreditation as a supplier of durable medical equipment, prosthetics, orthotics, and supplies (DME-POS), only need their employees to complete the CMS-developed general compliance training.

 Training Attestation Record Maintenance Requirements

-- Title 42 Code of Federal Regulations (CFR) 422.503(b)(4)(vi)(C), 423.504(b)(4)(vi)(C)
+- Title 42 Code of Federal Regulations (CFR) 422.503(b)(4)(vi)(C)(1)-(3),

 - Special Needs Plans Model of Care Initial & Annual Training